 The lagoon is probably the best part of Walvis Bay.
 After a short stroll we arrived at this beautiful spot.
 We were welcomed by dozens of flamingos!
 The next day we went to Cape Cross.
 We were surprised by the number Cape Fur Seals and how close you could get to them.

 The dunes in and around the Sossusvlei were already spectacular from the ground.
 Desert Air offer Cessna flights over the Sossusvlei.
 In 45 minutes we flew over the Sesriem Canyon, Dune 45, the Deadvlei, the Sossusvlei and the Fairy Circles.
 For a short impression check out the video!

 One of the most famous dunes in Namibia are the Sossusvlei and Deadvlei.
 We slept in the Sossusvlei Dune Lodge.
 Next to the pretty houses you also have the opportunity to visit the Sossusvlei before sunrise and after sunset.
 Read how we got stuck and made it just in time..

 While staying on the edge of the oldest desert in the world, the Namib, we hiked on the property of the Namtib Biosphere Reserve.
 Just before the sun became too hot we made it back home.
 We were lucky enough to see two ‘klipspringers’ along the way!

 It was in the afternoon when we arrived at our first piece of paradise: Gondwana Canyon Village.
 Lovely little cottages that were build around a square with cactuses and an amazing view on the desert and the mountains.

 There used to be a camping near the Brukkaros Crater but now everything is deserted.
-You only see the remains of the campsites.
 There is one campsite at the bottom of the crater and one higher up near the lip of the crater.
 You’ll have to take a rocky 4×4 road to get up there.
 Guess which one we took.